 In fact, your old posts are a gold mine for you.
-If you can improve them over time, each one will help a little to increase your blog traffic.
+If you can improve them over time, each one will help you a little to increase your blog traffic.

 You don’t have to reinvent the wheel

-Good writing is high-quality writing.
+Good blog writing is high-quality writing.
 Always.

 But when I check some of the best writing blogs I know of, they often have a very low search engine ranking.

 The reason for this is that there is a 100% focus on the art of writing.

 1. For new posts, combine your writing skills with sensible keywords.

-3. When you have time, go back, improve, lengthen and update your old posts.
+3. When you have time, go back, improve, lengthen, and update your old posts.

 Do these three things, and your blog will improve out of sight in no time at all.

-Every day, I read about new SEO ideas and changes to how search engines index web pages.
+Every day, I read and learn about new SEO ideas and changes to how search engines index web pages.

 But the three tips I have noted in this article are evergreen and will continue to work well for you in the future.